module Sequel::Model::ClassMethods

 Class methods for Sequel::Model that implement basic model functionality.

-• All of the following methods have class methods created that send the method to the model’s dataset: all, as_hash, avg, count, cross_join, distinct, each, each_server, empty?, except, exclude, exclude_having, fetch_rows, filter, first, first!, for_update, from, from_self, full_join, full_outer_join, get, graph, grep, group, group_and_count, group_append, group_by, having, import, inner_join, insert, intersect, invert, join, join_table, last, left_join, left_outer_join, limit, lock_style, map, max, min, multi_insert, naked, natural_full_join, natural_join, natural_left_join, natural_right_join, offset, order, order_append, order_by, order_more, order_prepend, paged_each, qualify, reverse, reverse_order, right_join, right_outer_join, select, select_all, select_append, select_group, select_hash, select_hash_groups, select_map, select_more, select_order_map, select_prepend, server, single_record, single_record!, single_value, single_value!, sum, to_hash, to_hash_groups, truncate, unfiltered, ungraphed, ungrouped, union, unlimited, unordered, where, where_all, where_each, where_single_value, with, with_recursive, with_sql
+• All of the following methods have class methods created that send the method to the model’s dataset: all, any?, as_hash, avg, count, cross_join, distinct, each, each_server, empty?, except, exclude, exclude_having, fetch_rows, filter, first, first!, for_update, from, from_self, full_join, full_outer_join, get, graph, grep, group, group_and_count, group_append, group_by, having, import, inner_join, insert, intersect, invert, join, join_table, last, left_join, left_outer_join, limit, lock_style, map, max, min, multi_insert, naked, natural_full_join, natural_join, natural_left_join, natural_right_join, offset, order, order_append, order_by, order_more, order_prepend, paged_each, qualify, reverse, reverse_order, right_join, right_outer_join, select, select_all, select_append, select_group, select_hash, select_hash_groups, select_map, select_more, select_order_map, select_prepend, server, single_record, single_record!, single_value, single_value!, sum, to_hash, to_hash_groups, truncate, unfiltered, ungraphed, ungrouped, union, unlimited, unordered, where, where_all, where_each, where_single_value, with, with_recursive, with_sql

 Attributes